-The Li Laboratory (Li Lab) at the Cardiovascular Research Center at Mount Sinai Medical Center is an electrophysiology laboratory.
+The Li Laboratory (Li Lab) at the Cardiovascular Research Center at Mount Sinai Health System is an electrophysiology laboratory.
 Our mission is to develop cell- and gene-based approaches for heart regeneration.
 We are particularly interested in the associated electrophysiological consequences (arrhythmias), at the single- and multi-cellular (tissue/organ) levels.

 Our investigators study the biology of ion channel proteins, hESC/iPSC, cardiac differentiation, specification and maturation, then apply the basic knowledge gained to develop tools and applications for drug discovery, cardiotoxicity screening, and potential therapies via a range of protein and cell engineering approaches.

 The Li Lab's work in these areas has been recognized by the American Heart Association as Best Basic Study of 2005, Ground-Breaking Study of 2006, and Late-Breaking Studies of 2003, 2004 and 2007.
 Specific ongoing topics include bio-artificial pacemaker (as an alternative or supplement to conventional electronic devices), heart cell engineering, construction of 2-D and 3-D human heart tissues, cardiac microRNA, etc.